squiegee/legend-of-thanos-pact-vue/README.md

 # legend-of-thanos-pact-vue

-The Legend of Thanos Pact + Vue 2.6 Kadena NFT Dapp Tutorial
+The Legend of Thanos Pact + Vue 2.6 Kadena NFT Dapp Example/Tutorial

-A simple NFT factory dapp/tutorial on the Kadena Blockhain exploring a few concepts:
+A simple NFT factory dapp/example on the Kadena Blockhain exploring a few concepts:

 - Connecting a Kadena k:account to a dapp
 - Connecting X-wallet to a dapp